 Jane retired at the age of 60 with a TSP balance of $400,000.
 If Jane were to make 7% return over the next 11 years, the balance would be over $800,000 by age 71.
 That means that Jane’s forced distribution, or RMD, would have doubled in the past 11 years.
 At age 71 Jane will be required to take an RMD of approximately $31,000 a year.

 If Jane didn’t need to take distributions from TSP at age 60, what is she going to do with an extra $31,000 at age 71?

-People that don’t need to take distributions from TSP,2, are likely going to reinvest their distributions.
+People that don’t need to take distributions from TSP, but are forced to at age 701/2, are likely going to reinvest their distributions.
 The first problem with this strategy is the extra income could push you into a higher tax bracket, therefore you are netting a smaller amount from your distribution.
 The second issue is that after reinvesting the RMD taxes have to be paid each year on the gains.